Analysis: In inaugural address, Trump delivers a shot heard around the world

 But he said that formulation disregarded the reality that “sometimes to achieve American interests, you have to work cooperatively with other countries.”
 And any such acknowledgment was missing from Trump’s speech Friday.

 Trump cast the United States’ new role in the world as one of an aggrieved superpower, not a power intent on changing the globe.
-There was no condemnation of authoritarianism or fascism, no clarion call to defend human rights around the world, one of the commitments John Kennedy made in his famed address, delivered 56 years ago to the day from the same spot, to protect human rights “at home and around the world.”
+There was no condemnation of authoritarianism or fascism, no clarion call to defend human rights around the world, one of the commitments John Kennedy made in his address, delivered 56 years ago to the day from the same spot, to protect human rights “at home and around the world.”

 That was, of course, the prelude to Kennedy’s most famous line: that America will “bear any burden, meet any hardship, support any friend, oppose any foe to assure the survival and the success of liberty.”